• Contact

 After years of shooting with my Sony a6600, I finally got my hands on the Fujifilm X-T50.
 And I couldn’t wait to see how it felt in action.
 As a long-time photographer, I didn’t consider how difficult it might be to use at first.

-In this post, I’m sharing my first impressions of the Fujifilm X-T50, my gradual process of learning how to shoot with the camera, and how it changed my photography.
+In this post, I’m sharing my first impressions of the Fujifilm X-T50, the first steps I took to set up my camera, and how I’m getting comfortable shooting with this camera.

 Table Of Contents